-Flexible pavements can be defined as layered systems that include materials on top (where the contact stresses are high) that have improved qualities than those towards the bottom (where the contact stresses are smaller).
-Adherence to this principle makes possible the use of local materials and usually results in an economical design (Huang, 1993).
-A typical flexible pavement system includes four distinct layers: asphalt concrete, base course, subbase, and subgrade (Figure 1).
-The surface layer is typically asphalt concrete, which is a bituminous hot-mix aggregate (HMA) obtained from distillation of crude petroleum.
+A typical flexible pavement system includes four distinct layers: asphalt concrete, base course, subbase, and subgrade (Fig. 1).
+The surface layer is typically asphalt concrete, which is a bituminous hot-mix aggregate obtained from distillation of crude petroleum.
 The asphalt concrete is underlain by a layer of base course, typically consisting of 0.2 m to 0.3 m of unbound coarse aggregate.
 An optional subbase layer, which generally involves lower quality crushed aggregate, can be placed under the base course in order to reduce costs or to minimize capillary action under the pavement.
-The constructed layers are placed directly onto a prepared subgrade, which is generally graded and compacted natural insitu soil.